 –> Learn More: What’s A Good Maple Sugar Substitute?

 Is one better for you than the other?

 Maple sugar contains significant quantities of certain minerals like calcium and magnesium.
 It also contains antioxidants like gallic acid.
 Brown sugar does contain nutrients thanks to its molasses content, but these nutrients are in trace amounts and not nutritionally significant.

-What are the best ways to use maple sugar and brown sugar?
+What are the best ways to use maple sugar?
+Brown sugar?

 Maple sugar can be used as a sweetener for desserts and in any beverage where the maple notes will serve as a flavor enhancement.
 For example, it can also be used to cure bacon and in barbecue rubs.

 Brown sugar can be used in similar ways as maple sugar but will provide a molasses flavor instead of maple.
 Use it in baked goods like chocolate chip cookies where the extra moisture from the molasses will provide a chewy texture.
 You can also use it in barbecue sauces where the molasses will provide depth and richness.

 - Organic Maple Sugar from Frost Ridge Maple Farm, 8 oz.

 We earn a commission if you make a purchase, at no additional cost to you.